Many people assume that as soon as they take out a car finance contract, it’s binding until the final payment is made.

 Cancelling Your HP Agreement

-Terminating a HP agreement is similar to terminating a PCP agreement.
+Terminating a Hire Purchase agreement is like ending a PCP agreement.

-The car will have to be in good condition too, or you may be charged for damages.
+The car will have to be in good condition too, or you may be charged for damage.

 How Macklin Motors Can Help

 At Macklin Motors, our team of experts will always be on hand if you need any advice on car finance.
-You can either give us call, read our Finance Explained guide or pop down to your local dealership for more information.
+You can either give us a call, read our Finance Explained guide, or pop down to your local dealership for more information.

-Furthermore, if your car has outstanding finance to pay but you are wanting to sell it, we will pay the outstanding balance, and deduct it from the price we give you for your car.
+Furthermore, if your car has outstanding finance to pay but you still want to sell it, we will pay the outstanding balance, and deduct it from the price we give you for your car.

 To find out more about selling your car on finance, check out our guide here.